ESL Questions About Spring Rolls

 One of the key ingredients in spring rolls is cabbage.
 The crunchy texture and mild flavor of cabbage adds a refreshing element to the filling.
 Carrots are another important component, providing a vibrant color and a hint of sweetness.
 The use of fresh herbs, such as mint and cilantro, not only enhances the taste but also gives the spring rolls a fragrant aroma.

-See also ESL Questions About Sashimi
+See also ESL Questions About Chick-fil-a

 Spring rolls are typically served with a dipping sauce.
 The sauce can be sweet, spicy, or savory, depending on personal preference.
 It is common to have a soy-based sauce that is mixed with garlic, ginger, and a touch of sesame oil.
 This flavorful sauce complements the crispy texture of the spring rolls, making them even more enjoyable to eat.